World Bioenergy 2014 was a workshop for true change

 It all began in 2004 as a display of what Sweden had to offer.
 The world came to Jönköping to learn.
 When World Bioenergy was held for the sixth time in ten years on 3 to 5 June 2014 the roles had changed.
 The lectures had been replaced by the exchange of experiences.

-Read the whole release here.
+Read the whole release on our website.